 We bring motivated people from diverse professional and educational backgrounds together to solve important problems in healthcare and medical research.

-HealthHack is a national event that helps medical researchers, health professionals and students find solutions to their important problems.
+HealthHack is national event that helps medical researchers, health professionals and students find solutions to their important problems.
 Domain experts are invited to pitch their ideas to talented hackers who form into small groups around each idea based on their interests and skills.
 Each expert works closely with their group for 48 hours in a friendly and productive environment before presenting their masterpiece on the final night.

 Everyone is welcome to participate in HealthHack.
 We understand the importance of cross-disciplinary networks and relationships and we believe that working in diverse groups encourages cross pollination of ideas and the development of innovative new solutions.
 HealthHack provides an opportunity to spend time with people who are passionate about health and medical research, education, science, software development, engineering and design.